Where the body meets the business

 • the sustained visibility that requires composure regardless of what you’re actually carrying

-• and the continuous absorption of complexity that routes through you because you’re the person responsible for holding it
+• the continuous absorption of organizational pressure that routes through you because you’re the person responsible for it

 — that experience rarely receives the same quality of attention you give to everything else.

 What I want to explore here isn’t burnout.
-Burnout has language.
-It has visibility.
-It has interventions.
+Burnout has a language.
+It has visibility and it has interventions.

 The Accumulation You Don’t See

-As a founder, carrying the full weight of a growing business holds a specific kind of somatic load that has no off switch.
-The business doesn’t close when the workday ends.
-The decisions don’t stop generating themselves.
-Your body that has been running on adrenaline, holding the vision, managing the uncertainty, and sustaining the momentum.
-It doesn’t simply downregulate because the laptop closes.
-It carries the activation forward into rest, into relationships, into the spaces that were supposed to be restorative.
+As a founder or executive, your body has been running on adrenaline, holding the vision, managing the uncertainty, and sustaining the momentum doesn’t simply downregulate because the laptop closes.
+It carries the activation forward into rest, relationships, and the spaces that were supposed to be restorative.

 What the Body Carries

-The specific somatic patterns of sustained leadership are worth identifying because they are frequently misattributed — categorized as personal stress, aging, personality, or simply the unavoidable cost of doing meaningful work at a high level.
+The somatic patterns of sustained leadership are worth identifying specifically because they get misattributed.
+They are frequently written off as stress, aging, or simply the unavoidable cost of doing meaningful work at a high level.

 Chronic tension without a clear origin.

-Your neck, shoulders, jaw, and lower back hold patterns that persist regardless of physical intervention because their source isn’t mechanical.
-It’s the cumulative residue of sustained activation being stored.
-The body that has been holding everything all day, and that doesn’t fully release that holding when the work ends, carries it forward.
+The neck, shoulders, jaw, and lower back hold patterns that persist regardless of physical intervention because their source isn’t mechanical.
+It’s the residue of sustained activation that the body stores when it doesn’t get the opportunity to discharge.

 Sleep disruption that doesn’t respond to sleep hygiene.

-Your nervous system that has been in sustained activation throughout a demanding day.
-It doesn’t simply downregulate because it’s bedtime.
-Your mind may be tired but your body is still processing.
+A nervous system that has been activated throughout a demanding day doesn’t simply downregulate at bedtime.
+The mind may be tired but the body is still processing.
 It’s completing cycles that were interrupted by the next decision, the next demand, and the next thing that couldn’t wait.
-Improving sleep habits addresses the surface without touching what’s creating the disruption underneath.
+Better sleep habits address the surface without touching what’s underneath the disruption.

 Emotional detachment that masquerades as professionalism.

-This is expressed through the gradual dimming of emotional range, including fewer highs, fewer lows, a flattening of response that you may interpret as maturity or professionalism.
+A gradual dimming of emotional range, including fewer highs, fewer lows, or a flatness in response that you may interpret as maturity or professionalism.
 But it’s actually your nervous system’s protective dampening in response to chronic activation.
+It’s actually your nervous system’s protective response to chronic activation.
 You aren’t becoming more composed.
-You’re becoming less available to the people around you, to your own inner life, and to the quality of presence that your work actually requires.
+You’re becoming less available to the people around you, to your own inner life, and to the quality of presence your work actually requires.

 Decision fatigue that extends beyond work.

-You can hold extraordinary strategic complexity, but cannot decide what to have for dinner.
-You can navigate a high-stakes organizational challenge, but stall completely when faced with a personal decision, a creative question, or anything that doesn’t have a clear right answer.
+You can hold extraordinary strategic complexity, but cannot decide what to eat for dinner.
+You can navigate a high-stakes organizational challenge but stall completely when faced with a personal choice that has no clear right answer.
 Your mind has capacity.
 But the somatic system underlying your decision-making has been depleted, so the decisions that matter most are being made from whatever remains.

 An unrelenting sense of being “behind” that has no reference point.